phaethon/kamene/doc/scapy/usage.rst

 .. note::

-   This section has not been updated for scapy3k yet.
-Code examples may not work directly.
+   This section has been partially updated for scapy3k.
+Some code examples may not work directly.
 Try bytes() instead of str() and b'string' instead of b'somestring'.

 Starting Scapy
 ==============